baum1810/web-stealer/README.md

 To send the token to your server, use the following JavaScript snippet.
 Replace `'PASTE_URL_HERE'` with the URL of your Flask application.
 Copy the generated payload and paste it into the browser console while Discord is open.
 The token will be sent to your server.

-## Encountering Errors?

-For assistance, you can reach out on Discord: osintcat.

 ## Credz
 fixes by [baum1810](https://github.com/baum1810)